MoreMilkPerMilk/uproot/README.md

   <img src="images/logo.png" width="500"/>
 </p>

-> A wholistic solution to the identification and removal of invasive species by
+> A holistic solution to the identification and removal of invasive species by
 > both the community and the council.

 # Stack